alptbz/course-wireguard-eoip/labs/lab1-ctf/README.md

 ![Overview](media/Overview.png)
 <br>*Figure 1: Overview of the network.*

-## 5. Connect to the Teacher's Network
+## 5. Connect to the Instructor's Network
 Your course instructor will have a Wi-Fi network for you to connect your router.

 **💪 Challenge 1:** Connect your Router to the Wi-Fi network provieded by the course instructor. *Typically the SSID is `Capture The 🏴‍☠️`*

 <details>
-<summary>Connect to the Teacher's Network - Solution</summary>
+<summary>Connect to the Instructor's Network - Solution</summary>
 <p>Adjust SSID and pre-shared-key accordingly</p>
 <pre>
 /interface/wireless/security-profiles/add name=CTF authentication-types=wpa2-psk wpa2-pre-shared-key=1234 mode=dynamic-keys